-Dear Hadeas,
+Dear readers,

-Ow mission is cless: We are building the digital takene of our industry.
-This is why the core message of our shadly is "Heidelbey soes digital"
+Our mission is clean: We are building the dystal fature of our industry.
+This is why the cove message of our dategy is "Heidelberg goes digital".

-It builds on our promise to ous customs and their customers: To optimally and uniquely visualize their great iten with our solutions is order to create a suitable commication modium for the products to which they relate.

-This Is illustrated by on the dellary suitcase - secruse packaging today is far more than a more covering for what is inorde it.
+He builds on our promise to our customes Cand their customers): to optimally and uniquely visualize their great ideas using our solutions in order to create a suitable communication medium Sor the products to which they relate, this is illustrated by our Heidelberg suitease - because packaging today is for more than a more covering for what is inside it.